Killer Instinct 2: Killer Instinct Gold

-The stages were recreated in full 3D, as opposed to the scaling and distorting FMVs used for the stage backgrounds in the arcade version, allowing more dynamic camera takes at the beginning of the battle, while using less memory consumption.Killer Instinct Gold was later included as part of the Rare Replay compilation.
+The stages were recreated in full 3D, as opposed to the scaling and distorting FMVs used for the stage backgrounds in the arcade version, allowing more dynamic camera takes at the beginning of the battle, while using less memory consumption.Killer Instinct Gold was later included as part of the Rare Replay compilation, and on the Nintendo Classics service.

 Killer Instinct 2 Classic

 A digital port of the game's arcade version, titled Killer Instinct 2 Classic, was released as part of the "Season 2 Ultra Edition" of Killer Instinct for the Xbox One.
-The digital version of the game was developed by Code Mystics and supports online multiplayer via Xbox Live.
+The digital version of the game was developed by Code Mystics and published by Microsoft Studios and supports online multiplayer via Xbox Live.